petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 Note that I'm not talking about replicability here, which refers to collecting new raw data to validate the original study's conclusions.
-Reproducibility is a lower bar to clear: rerunning the analysis on the original data and verifying that it's possible to regenerate the evidence (figures, tables, etc.) that back up the original conclusions.
+Reproducibility is a somewhat lower bar to clear: rerunning the analysis on the original data and verifying that it's possible to regenerate the evidence (figures, tables, etc.) that back up the original conclusions, which is more of a test of a study's claimed computational methods.
 See
 The National Academy's
 ["Reproducibility and Replicability in Science"](https://nap.nationalacademies.org/read/25303/chapter/1)